 Simplifying indoor circulations and spaces.
 The current project will complete the work that began in 1993, during the first stage of renovations that breathed new life in the former France pavilion of the 1967 World Exposition.
 The design and renovations were completed in a record time of 10 months.
 Following its immediate success, the following and limited enlargements were undertaken for the first time in 1994, and a second time in 1996, in the building that housed the former Quebec Pavilion.

 The new phase of renovations enabled a comprehensive review of the circulations and resolved some functional problems at the same time.

 Light is omnipresent and is projected by the many lights as well as filtered through the backlit walls.
-It benefits from the permeability of the space, like the immense open palisade made of laser chiselled chrome pipes that separates the gambling areas from the recreational areas.
+It benefits from the permeability of the space, like the immense open palisade made of laser chiseled chrome pipes that separate the gambling areas from the recreational areas.

-Moreover, the architects minimised the impact of their intervention on Expo 67's historical site and respected the identity of the former French pavilion.
+Moreover, the architects minimized the impact of their intervention on Expo 67's historical site and respected the identity of the former French pavilion.
 For example, they used the same original architectural language to redesign the new main entrance.
-Plus, the new galleries housing the administrative offices were placed in a new landscaping that honours Expo 67's former basins and watersheds.
+Plus, the new galleries housing the administrative offices were placed in new landscaping that honors Expo 67's former basins and watersheds.